-- N.B. log10 for Rhopalosiphum spp. numbers on y-axis - In general, cereal aphid activity continues to increase. - The number of Rhopalosiphum spp. recorded in suction trap catch is significantly higher than the 11-year mean. - The numbers of Sitobion avenae and Metopolophium dirhodum are also increasing.
+- In general, all cereal aphid activity continues to increase. - The number of Rhopalosiphum spp. recorded in suction trap catch is significantly higher than the 11-year mean. - The numbers of Sitobion avenae and Metopolophium dirhodum are also increasing.

 How is BYDV transmitted?